jzleetcode/jzleetcode.github.io/src/content/blog/design-event-loop-reactor-concurrency.md

 2. create a finite number of new actors;
 3. designate the behavior to be used for the next message it receives.

-There is no assumed sequence to the above actions and they could be carried out in parallel.
+There is no assumed sequence to the above actions, and they could be carried out in parallel.

 Erlang, Ruby, Scala, and Swift employ the actor model.